Latest News

 0 CommentsComment on Facebook

 Local.
 Affordable.
 Convenient.
-Next week, MCHD lab services are available on Tuesday and Wednesday due to the Memorial Day holiday.
+MCHD lab services are available on M-W each week at the schedule listed below.
 Call to schedule your appointment and take an important step toward better health.
 More information is available at www.moultriehealth.org/news/lab-services-at-the-moultrie-county-health-department/. ...
 See MoreSee Less

 0 CommentsComment on Facebook